Characters: DCAU-Batman Beyond

 - Overprotective Dad: Dana's father really doesn't like Terry because of his delinquent past.

 - No Sympathy: Averts this.
 While she does get understandably irritated at Terry's frequent disappearances, she rarely gets mad at him personally.
-In "Golem", she's shown to share Terry's strong sense of compassion by offering to drive Willy Watt home, even though it would likely cut her date with Terry short.
+In "Golem," she's shown to share Terry's strong sense of compassion by offering to drive Willie Watt home, even though it would likely cut her date with Terry short.

 - Secret Keeper: Eventually becomes this, as revealed in "Epilogue."